SamirTalwar/monospacedmonologues.com/content/posts/2022-06-28--throwaway-development-environments-with-nix.md

 Today I’d like to talk about the package manager.
 Specifically, a lovely gateway into the rest of the ecosystem, `nix-shell`.

-People will tell you that the point of Nix is to set up your software so it can be built with Nix, which allows you to tightly control all dependencies and emit something that is as close to reproducible as possible.
+Some people will tell you that the point of Nix is to set up your software so it can be built with Nix, which allows you to tightly control all dependencies and emit something that is as close to reproducible as possible.
 I am all for this, but if we can tightly control the dependencies _without_ actually building inside a Nix environment, we’ve still improved the reproducibility a lot, and it’s not that hard.

 To follow along, you’ll need to first [install Nix][].
+It works on Linux and macOS; if you use Windows, I recommend checking out the [Windows Subsystem for Linux][].

 ## Running an arbitrary program with `nix-shell`